Tehran Taps Run Dry as Water Crisis Deepens across Iran

 Like the others Reuters spoke to, he declined to give his family name.

 The crisis follows record-breaking temperatures and rolling power outages.
-In July and August, the government declared emergency public holidays to reduce water and energy consumption, shutting down some public buildings and banks as temperatures topped 50 degrees Celsius (122 degrees Fahrenheit) in some areas.
+In July and August, the government declared emergency public holidays to reduce water and energy consumption, shutting down some public buildings and banks as temperatures topped 50 C in some areas.

 Climate change has intensified the problem, authorities say, with rising temperatures accelerating evaporation and groundwater loss.